zhanxw/rvtests/README.md

     P4 P4 0 0 0 0.704 -1.052 -0.237 1
     P5 P5 0 0 1 2.512 -3.085 -2.579 1

 The covariate file is specified by the `--covar` option (e.g. `--covar example.covar`).
 To specify covariates that will be used in the association analysis, the option `--covar-name` can be used.
-For example, when age, bmi and 3 PCs are used for association analysis, the following option can be specified for the rvtest program, i.e.
+For example, when age, bmi and 3 PCs are used for association analysis, the following option can be specified for the rvtests program, i.e.
 `--covar example.covar --covar-name age,bmi,pc1,pc2,pc3`.

 Note: Missing data in the covariate file can be labeled by any non-numeric value (e.g. NA).
 They will be automatically imputed to the mean value in the data file.